jsenv/core/docs/cdn/readme.md

 import { h, render } from "https://cdn.skypack.dev/preact@10.6.4"
 ```

-Here you need to allow jsenv to transform the code behind "`https://cdn.skypack.dev/preact@10.6.4`".
+Here you need to tell jsenv it is allowed to transform code behind "`https://cdn.skypack.dev/preact@10.6.4`".
 You can do this using "preservedUrls".

 ```diff
 import { buildProject } from "@jsenv/core"